kumeS/chatAI4R/README.md

 ### Few-Shots/Chain-Shots Chatting

-conversation4R関数を使ったI実行では､会話の履歴が保持されます。
+Executions using the conversation4R function will keep a history of conversations.
-The number of previous messages to keep in memoryはデフォルト2です。
+The number of previous messages to keep in memory defaults to 2.

 ```{r}
 #Set your API key